michaelpetersubc/cetc/2020/CETC-instructions.md

     * Have the presentation open in your computer.
     * Have your webcam and microphone ready.
 * Attendees:
-  * Register through the public access link provided in the program.
+  * Register through the public access link provided above.
   * Registration approval is automatic.
   * You will receive an email with a link to enter the webinar.
 * Moderators: